looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 ## Better Monitoring and Data Retention

 While we can now load test Looker at scale the data available from locust out of the box leaves something to be desired.
-Summary metrics are available for download, but the rich timeseries data is not, and the charts reset on every refresh.
+Summary metrics are available for download, but the rich time series data is not, and the charts reset on every refresh.
 We can probably do better, and fortunately Kubernetes has great support for monitoring.
 We will use Prometheus and Grafana to collect and display our load testing metrics.